Madhanadeva-D/Calculator-Web-Design/README.md

 # calculator
-This HTML document creates a basic calculator interface with a clean, user-friendly layout.
-It includes:

-Header and Metadata: The <head> section sets the page title to "Calculator" and links to an external CSS file (styles.css) for styling.
-Calculator Layout:
-Display: An input field (#inputBox) displays numbers and results, styled for clarity with a large font.
-Buttons: Organized into rows for easy access:
-Operators: Includes buttons for clearing the display ("AC"), deleting the last entry ("DEL"), calculating percentages ("%"), and basic arithmetic operations (division /, multiplication *, subtraction -, and addition +).
-Number Keys: Contains buttons for digits 0 through 9, plus "00" and a decimal point for entering numbers.
-Equal Button: A button (equalBtn) to trigger the calculation of the entered expression.
-The layout is designed for straightforward use, with buttons styled to be distinct and easily clickable.
-The styles.css file, referenced in the document, is expected to define the visual appearance and layout of these elements.
+This HTML document sets up a simple calculator web application with a straightforward and user-friendly design.
+It begins with essential metadata and links to an external CSS file for styling.
+The main content is a calculator interface featuring a large input display for showing numbers and results.
+The calculator includes buttons organized into rows for ease of use: basic arithmetic operators (addition, subtraction, multiplication, division), a clear button ("AC"), a delete button ("DEL"), percentage button ("%"), and numerical keys (0-9), including "00" and a decimal point.
+An equal button (=) is provided to execute calculations.
+The layout ensures that the calculator is both functional and easy to navigate, with styling managed through the linked CSS file.